Memorial Day for Kids – History, Significance and Facts

 Memorial Day is a day that’s celebrated to remember the fallen soldiers of the American Civil War.
 It was first brought up by a Union General in the year 1868.
 President Richard Nixon declared Memorial Day as a public holiday in 1971 which was set on the last Monday of every May.

 When Is It Celebrated?

 Memorial Day is celebrated on the last Monday of May every year.
 The purpose of the holiday is to remember and honour the men and women who died serving the United States Armed Forces.
 It’s a federal holiday which means Americans take the Friday off for mourning, thus giving them a three-day weekend.
 Families of the soldiers visit their graves to remember them.
-The Memorial Day for this year was held on May 25, 2020.
+The Memorial Day for this year will held on May 29, 2023.
 Confederate Memorial Day is another holiday that’s celebrated in several states and held on a Sunday.

 History and Significance of Memorial Day

 In the late 1860s, Americans started paying tributes to fallen soldiers and countless war heroes during the Memorial Day.
 Graves would be decorated with flowers and prayers were recited.
 At 3 PM local time, a national remembrance takes place and nobody knows the exact origin of this tradition.
 According to historical records, the earliest Memorial Day commemorations trace back to the times when a group of slaves were freed in Charleston.
 On 1966, the Federal Government in Waterloo declared New York to being dedicated as the origin city for Memorial Day in the world.

 Here are some fun facts about a memorial day for kids: